Treble Cross: Plot

-World Air Force test pilot Major Gravener is being driven to Slaton Airbase by car when Captain Black (voiced by Donald Gray), driving a truck from the opposite direction, deploys a beam with false headlamps into the road to dazzle Gravener's chauffeur, Harris.
+World Air Force test pilot Major Gravener is being driven to Slaton Airbase by car when Captain Black, driving a truck from the opposite direction, deploys a beam with false headlamps into the road to dazzle Gravener's chauffeur, Harris.
 To avoid a collision, Harris swerves the car into a lake and both men drown.
 The clinically-dead Gravener is discovered by two passing doctors and taken to Slaton Hospital, where he is revived with the aid of a stasis and recovery unit.

 The next day, a Mysteron reconstruction of Gravener travels to Slaton Airbase and commandeers an XK-107 bomber armed with a nuclear warhead.
 When word arrives of Gravener's accident, the base personnel realise that the pilot is an impostor and block the runway just as he is taking off.
 The XK-107 crashes and explodes, killing the reconstructed Gravener.
 Spectrum connects the attempted theft of the XK-107 to a Mysteron threat to destroy the world capital, Futura City.

-Briefed by Captains Scarlet and Blue (voiced by Francis Matthews and Ed Bishop), the original Gravener takes off in a second XK-107 in an attempt to trick the Mysterons into thinking that he is their reconstruction.
-As hoped, Captain Black telepathically contacts the aircraft: he instructs Gravener to land at the disused Weston Airstrip, 30 miles outside Futura City.
+Briefed by Captains Scarlet and Blue, the original Gravener takes off in a second XK-107 in an attempt to trick the Mysterons into thinking that he is their reconstruction.
+As hoped, Captain Black contacts the aircraft: he instructs Gravener to land at the disused Weston Airstrip, 30 miles outside Futura City.
 Scarlet deduces that the purpose of this rendezvous is to transfer the warhead to a ground vehicle, after which Gravener will depart in the XK-107 and fly it as a decoy while the warhead is driven into Futura City and detonated.
 Black's truck is shown to be standing by at the airstrip.

 As Gravener comes in to land, Spectrum ground forces, led by Scarlet and Blue in a Spectrum Patrol Car, converge on the airstrip to capture Black.
 The truck attempts to escape but in veering out of Gravener's path ends up crashing into a bunker.
 However, Scarlet, Blue and Gravener are shocked to find that the vehicle's dead driver is not Black, but a Mysteron reconstruction of Harris.
 Blue concludes that although the Mysterons were unable to distinguish the two Graveners, Black possesses a "sixth sense" that warns him of danger and has enabled him to evade Spectrum once again.